After exploring the most obvious places and attractions in the Imperial city it really pays to get off the beaten path in Vienna.

 Right in the heart of the city, the Fenster Café is exactly what the name says – a Window Coffee Place – that serves the most affordable espresso in Vienna for 0,99 cents, coffee in a chocolate-covered ice cream cone, and a wide range of other specialties – to go!

-Before opening their second shop in the famous Ferstel Passage in the city center, CaffèCouture have been around in Vienna for over five years and have gained the appreciation of the locals with their know-how and passion.
+Before opening their second shop in the famous Ferstel Passage in the city center, CaffèCouture has been around in Vienna for over five years and has gained the appreciation of the locals with their know-how and passion.
 Enjoy!

 I have saved our personal favorite for last – hidden pretty much behind the famous Karlskirche, Kaffefabrik is a small neighborhood coffee shop that has won our hearts.
 Their coffee is made from freshly roasted beans they acquire themselves from farmers in Africa, India, and South America.

-This one’s a bit of a turn off, but there’s no way around dealing with the macabre if you are serious about experiencing Vienna in an authentic way.
-The Austrians’ obsession with death is as long standing as their coffee culture, the traditional one that is.
-The 18th century trend to devote time and resources to prepare one’s own funeral stems from a general enthusiasm for ceremony and taking the spotlight, so much so that there is a museum in Vienna dedicated to the process.
+This one’s a bit of a turn-off, but there’s no way around dealing with the macabre if you are serious about experiencing Vienna in an authentic way.
+The Austrians’ obsession with death is as long-standing as their coffee culture, the traditional one that is.
+The 18th-century trend to devote time and resources to prepare one’s own funeral stems from a general enthusiasm for the ceremony and taking the spotlight, so much so that there is a museum in Vienna dedicated to the process.
 The Vienna Undertakers’ Museum shows you the most relevant inventions related to burial procedures, including the reusable coffin introduced in the 18th century in order to save wood.

 If you want to go light on the matter, the St Marx Cemetery where Mozart is buried turns into the most magnificent lilac garden in spring.
 I would have never believed that a walk in the cemetery would be among my number one things to do in Vienna, but lilac is my favorite flower so here you go.